tfheen/screenlock-to-systemd/README.md

 - enable the service using `systemctl --user enable screenlock-to-systemd.service`

 Two sample units are provided: `pulsemixer-mute.service` and `pulsemixer-unmute.service`.
 Those are installed and enabled in the same fashion.

+## Limitations

+Currently only listens for the signal from the cinnamon screensaver.
+This should be trivial to extend for other screen savers.